 - 1 jar Organic Marinara Sauce

-- Flavored olive oil: rosemary, basil, oregano, or garlic
+- Flavored olive oil: rosemary, basil, or garlic.

-Preheat oven to 350 degrees F. Beat the egg and milk together, then add in the garlic, parsley, onion, oat flour, Tuscan spices, salt and pepper and mix well.
+Preheat oven to 350 degrees F. Beat the egg and milk together, then add in the garlic, parsley, onion, oat flour, Italian Seasoning, salt and pepper and mix well.
 Crumble in the ground beef and mix together well (with a fork or your clean hands).

 Grease a baking pan with some olive oil.
 Shape the meat mixture into 1” balls and place them on the baking sheet, leaving a little bit of space in between each one.
 Bake in the oven for 20 minutes.

-Make the pasta according to the directions on the box, and heat the sauce in a medium saucepan.
+Make the pasta according to the directions on the box or bag, and heat the sauce in a medium saucepan.
 When the meatballs are done, add them into the sauce.

 Serve the meatballs over the pasta, then finish with a drizzle of flavored olive oil.